Simon Bolivar Buckner Jr.: Battle of Okinawa

 On June 18, Buckner arrived in his command jeep which was flying its standard 3-star flag to visit a forward observation post on a ridge approximately 300 yd behind the front lines, as Marine infantry advanced on the Japanese-held Ibaru Ridge.
 Visits from the general were not always welcome as his presence frequently drew enemy fire, usually as he was departing.
 Buckner had arrived with his standard three stars showing on the front of his steel helmet and a nearby Marine outpost sent a signal to Buckner's position stating that they could clearly see the general's three stars on his helmet.
 Told of this, Buckner replaced his own helmet with an unmarked one.

 The last picture of Buckner (right), taken just before he was killed by a Japanese artillery shell.

 As Buckner stood at the outpost, a small flat-trajectory Japanese artillery shell of unknown caliber (estimated to have been 47mm) struck a coral rock outcrop near him, and fragments pierced his chest.
 Buckner was carried by stretcher to a nearby aid station, where he died on the operating table.
 He was succeeded in command by Marine General Roy Geiger.

 Buckner was the highest-ranking American military officer killed during World War II, and he remained the highest-ranked officer killed in action until the death of Lieutenant General Timothy Maude during the September 11 attacks in 2001.

 Personal life

 Buckner was married to Adele Blanc Buckner (1893–1988).
-They had three children: Simon Bolivar Buckner III, Mary Blanc Buckner, and William Claiborne Buckner.
+They had three children.

+Buckner is interred in the Frankfort Cemetery over looking the city of Frankfort and the Kentucky State Capitol.